athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 ```

-Themodelpredict() function can be implemented to use this configuration
+The model_predict() function can be implemented to use this configuration
 to persist the value at the negative relative offset.

 ```